Alino001/Alino001/README.md

 ## **Hello there! 👋**

-I am a guy, who likes the Tech World and hates the real world, i do alot of nice Projects like the ``Project01`` or the ``WoW Project``.
-Both are tech Projects and are very Intresting!
-More Infomation about the Projects down below :).
+I am a instressting guy that is interested in Tech

 ## Personality